 Soft or firm?

-A lot of golf balls 2017 come in alternative versions that spin slightly less for players who prefer a firmer feel or more control off the tee.
+A lot of the best golf balls 2017 has to offer come in alternative versions that spin slightly less for players who prefer a firmer feel or more control off the tee.
 Try both types from a range of distances to find your preference.

 Urethane covers offer the best spin control and feel but do cost more.
 Experiment to see if you notice enough of a difference to validate the extra cost.